-The challenge with sheer transparent fabrics is that you absolutely need a stabiliser underneath to do beautiful embroidery but after the embroidery is done, this stabiliser looks ugly as the fabric is see through.
+The challenge with sheer transparent fabrics is that you absolutely need a stabilizer underneath to do beautiful embroidery but after the embroidery is done, this stabilizer looks ugly as the fabric is see through.
 So you can use a water soluble stabilizer that can be dissolved after the work is done.

 How to embroider on loose weave fabric?

 Loose weave fabrics like net/metallic fabric need a good suitably sturdy tear-away stabilizer underneath to give the embroidery strength.
 You can cut off the extra after the work is over

 Spandex is a stretchy fabric and you need to apply a tear-away stabilizer without stretching the fabric at all .
 Hoop the fabric on the embroidery hoop without stretching it at all.
 Now embroider carefully without stretching the fabric – this is key.
 You can choose a simple and small design as embroidering on stretchy fabric is very challenging

 Good quality cotton embroidery thread is my favorite for embroidering on clothes.
 Silk, rayon etc can be difficult to work with for beginners and bright colours may bleed as well, though their sheen and beauty may tempt you to buy them.